lassehauballe/EverythingCanBeAShell/README.md

 The Remote Registry Service needs to be enabled on the server, and the user trying to connect/read/write to the remote registry needs to have the correct permissions.

 **Limitations:**
-Since the traffic is based on RPC, should only be suitable for lateral movement on local networks.
+Since the traffic is based on RPC, it should only be suitable for lateral movement on local networks, however I have not tested it.

 ### Usage:
 **Server (listener):**